KMAYAMA2/notes/content/people/Naval Ravikant.md

 	- “Retirement is when you stop sacrificing today for an imaginary tomorrow.
 When today is complete, in and of itself, you’re retired.”
 	- “Find the thing you know how to do better than anybody.
 You know how to do it better because you love it, and no one can compete with you.
 If you love to do it, be authentic, and then figure out how to map that to what society actually wants.”
 	- “Whether in commerce, science, or politics—history remembers the artists.”
 		- “Art is creativity.
 Art is anything done for its own sake.
 What are the things that are done for their own sake, and there’s nothing behind them.
-“Loving somebody, creating something, playing.”
+Loving somebody, creating something, playing.”
 	- “I’m always *working*.
 It looks like work to others, but it feels like play to me.
 And that’s how I know no one can compete with me on it.
 Because I’m just *playing*, for sixteen hours a day.
 If others want to compete with me, they’re going to work, and they’re going to lose because they’re not going to do it for sixteen hours a day, seven days a week.“
 	- “**The winners of any game are the people who are so addicted they continue playing even as the marginal utility from winning declines**.”
 - How To Get Lucky